johntrinhvu/Checkers/README.md

 - Add a timer to make the game more challenging.
 - Implement multiplayer functionality to allow players to play against each other online.

 That's it!
 Thank you for playing Checkers.
-We hope you enjoy the game!
+Hope you enjoy my game!